 In 1974, when Festival Dance moved to the Physical Education Building, the organization provided the equipment necessary to offer ballet classes in Studio 110, including mirrors, a Marley floor (providing a non-slip surface), sound equipment, and music (records at that time).
 Later, a Marley floor was provided for Studio 212.
 The Marley floor from Studio 110 was also used at the Hartung Theatre for Dance Theatre productions.
 UI eventually purchased mirrors and a Marley floor for Studio 110.
 The Marley floor in Studio 212 belongs to Festival Dance, the sound equipment is shared--MS and Festival Dance take turns replacing the equipment as needed.
 The original cost of the Marley floor purchased by Ballet Folk was $6,000, including shipping.

 Financial Support for Studio Improvements: The Paul G. Allen Grant

-In 2004, then Dept. Chair, Cal Lathen approached the Festival Dance Director, Micki Panttaja and explained that the department through UI had applied for a grant from the Paul G. Allen Family Foundation to build a subfloor in Studio 110 to provide resiliency for dance classes.
+In 2004, the Department Chair, Cal Lathen approached the Festival Dance Director, Micki Panttaja, and explained that the department through UI had applied for a grant from the Paul G. Allen Family Foundation to build a subfloor in Studio 110 to provide resiliency for dance classes.
 To obtain the grant they needed evidence that it would support the community as well as the university.
 Festival Dance was asked to write a letter explaining the community services offered through Festival Dance classes, and to contribute toward matching funds for the grant.
-A letter of support was written and $5,000 was pledged, and paid on 11/9/2005 for this project, which also included new marley floor for the studio.
+A letter of support was written and $5,000 was pledged and paid on 11/9/2005 for this project, which also included new Marley floor for the studio.

 Providing Jobs for UI Dance Students